Make your own homemade vegetable powder using excess home-grown vegetables.

 This recipes uses whole vegetables, so there’s no waste.
 It’s also completely vegan.

+I like using the parts of the vegetable that are so often discarded.
 The greens of the leeks and the feathery tops of carrots, the leaves of the celery, I don’t even bother taking the skin off the onion or garlic.

 It’s all shredded finely and dried together.
 Shredding it, or chopping it first really helps to speed up the dehydrating process.